Designing Sustainable Futures

 Who Is This For

-Students and OCAD community at large looking to gain some hands-on skills on Designing for Social Change.
+Undergraduate and graduate Students of all of OCAD U’s faculties (Art, Design, Arts & Sciences, and the Graduate Faculty) and the OCAD U community at large, including faculty, staff and alumni looking to gain some hands-on skills on Designing for Climate Change.

 Top skills you acquire